 The Only Lehigh Valley Traumatic Brain Injury Lawyer You Can Trust

-If you or a loved one has suffered a traumatic head injury, we are here to help.
+If you or a loved one has suffered a traumatic head injury, our Allentown brain injury lawyers are here to help.
 Fill out our contact form or call us today for a free consultation.

 Brain damage results from injuries that cause the destruction or deterioration of brain cells.
 There are two different types, traumatic brain injuries and acquired brain injuries.
 Traumatic brain injuries result from an external force that causes the brain to move inside or damage the skull.
 Acquired brain injuries occur at a cellular level and are most often associated with pressure on the brain, such as a tumor or stroke.